dyng/ctrlsf.vim/.github/ISSUE_TEMPLATE.md

 - file:

     ```shell
-    # please tell me something about files that CtrlSF doesn't work as you expect.
+    # please tell me something about files that CtrlSF doesn't work on.
-    # if the content of file is sensitive, at least tell me its encoding.
+    # if the content of file is private information, its encoding should be helpful.
     # it's important in some case!
     name: ctrlsf/plugin.vim
     encoding: utf-8
     content:
     # your file's content is here.
     ```